3ahmnm-htlsbg/home-WebGL-movingBall-cs-kilian/README.md

 That was implemented using the c# Function Random.Range() and a SerializedField GameObject Array in which the predefined positions are saved.

-To prevent that de Ball ist set to the same position in a row twice or more i wrote a while loop which repeats the Random.Range() Function as long as a new position is found.
+To prevent that the Ball ist set to the same position in a row twice or more, i wrote a while loop which repeats the Random.Range() Function as long as a new position is found.
 Which might not be the most efficient way but for a Project that size it shouldn't be problem.